OpenOrbis/mira-project-archive/README.md

 The users guide is found at [USERS.md](https://github.com/OpenOrbis/mira-project/blob/master/USERS.md) yamsayin' check it out if you want instructions on how to build, install, and use the firmware once it has been installed on the console with any of the methods described within

 ## Developer Guide
+You will need VS2017, with Linux plugin and WSL (Ubuntu on Windows) or real Linux machine or Linux VM at least to be able to build the current project.We will post more details about building process here shortly.

 ## Special Thanks To